resonix-dev/resonix-node/README.md

 Notes
 - The resolver downloads temporary audio files using `yt-dlp`.
 Ensure sufficient disk space and legal use in your jurisdiction.
+ - Some sources (e.g., SoundCloud) use yt-dlp's ffmpeg-based audio extraction for consistent playback; install `ffmpeg` and keep it in PATH.

 ---